benjaminmateev/dineinberlin/README.md

 ## Forked and Inspired by

-This project was forked and inspired by https://github.com/covid19-group/dinecph, which was built by https://github.com/sjwinther.
+This project was forked and inspired by [Dine CPH](https://github.com/covid19-group/dinecph), which was built by [Sebastian Winther](https://github.com/sjwinther).
 Big shoutout!